Mychal Massie’s Biography and Profile

 He is the recipient of the prestigious “Conservative Man of the Year Award” for 2008, presented by the New York State Conservative Party.

 Mychal holds degrees in education, theology, and pastoral counseling.
 He began his writing career in 1999 shortly after becoming an editorial board member on a suburban Philadelphia newspaper.
 He wrote the foreword for the re-release of Booker T. Washington’s autobiography “Up From Slavery” (released by Pelican Publishing spring 2010).
-He is the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”
-He has just completed his new book titled: “Alone With Jesus;” which is a devotional focusing on our daily walk with Christ.
-It is scheduled to be released mid-January, 2018.
+He is also the author of “Random Rants: I Was Right Then And I Am Right Now” and “Blacks Are Victims: Because They’re Told They Are.”
+“Alone With Jesus” is his latest work.